-The popular genre of "street photography" is as popular today as ever.
+The popular genre of "street photography" is as popular now as ever.
 When I think of street photography, I think first of the legendary Henri Cartier-Bresson, the undisputed master of the genre.
 What did he use for the vast majority of his images?
 A Leica rangefinder camera and a 50mm prime lens.
-If that does not make you want to run to B&H and grab the first 50mm lens you can get your hands on, I do not know what will.
+If that does not make you want to run to B&H and grab the first 50mm lens (and Leica rangefinder) you can get your hands on, I do not know what will.

 Other artists in the street photography field prefer a 35mm lens and its wider perspective.
 Another thing to consider if you want to blend into your surroundings when looking to make photographs on the street is your physical presence.
-A 50mm or 35mm prime lens is a fraction of the size of many wide-to-normal zoom lenses and this will allow you to slip in and out of scenes more easily to capture your chosen moments stealthily.
+A 50mm or 35mm prime lens is a fraction of the size of many wide-to-normal zoom lenses, which will allow you to slip in and out of scenes with greater ease and capture your chosen moments with more stealth.
 The Zeiss Planar T* 50mm f/1.4 ZF.2 is a street-photography machine.

 In-your-face sports photography is the domain of the telephoto lens.
 Watch any professional sporting event and you will see armies of photographers on the sidelines wielding enormous, heavy, expensive lenses.
 If you are going to be a professional sports photographer, by all means, get the best and biggest lens that your budget allows, but for most of us, the occasional action of a little league baseball game or outdoor kids’ soccer tournament is a more likely photographic scenario.

-If you got a two-lens kit with your camera, chances are you can reach out to 200mm or 300mm, depending on your kit.
+If your camera came with a two-lens kit, chances are you can reach out to 200mm or 300mm, depending on the maximum focal length of your longest lens.
 Many pro sports photographers are likely working the sidelines with lenses that range between 200mm and 400mm.
 That means you are reaching just as far onto the field as many of the pros with their huge lenses.
-The difference is that their larger optics are allowing more light to enter the camera, allowing them to shoot at faster shutter speeds while simultaneously reducing their depth of field to better isolate subjects from the background.
+The difference is that their larger optics allow more light to enter the camera, enabling them to shoot at faster shutter speeds while simultaneously reducing their depth of field to better isolate subjects from the background.

 The price tag of a large "professional" telephoto lens makes most of us cringe.
 However, there are more economical solutions that will allow you to improve upon your telephoto kit lens without breaking your wallet.
 Still expensive, but not when compared to their f/2.8 cousins that cost around four or five times as much, the 300mm f/4 lenses offered by many manufacturers are sharp, fast, and much more portable.
-Compare the Nikon AF-S NIKKOR 300mm f/4 IF-ED lens to its f/2.8 brother and see the differences in size, weight, and cost.
+Compare the new and incredibly compact Nikon AF-S NIKKOR 300mm f/4 PF ED VR lens, or the older, but still beautiful Nikon AF-S NIKKOR 300mm f/4 IF-ED lens to their 300mm f/2.8 ED VR II brother and see the differences in size, weight, and cost.

 Another outside-of-the-box option is the classic mirror lens.
 Mirror lenses are not great for low-light shooting, since their maximum apertures are usually in the f/5.6 - 11 range, but, for extreme telephoto and very good portability, they cannot be beat.
 Just be sure to read up on them so that you are familiar with the benefits and drawbacks of mirror lenses.
-The Samyang 500mm f/6.3 Mirror lens represents a relatively inexpensive way to get into super-telephoto imagery.
+The Bower 500mm f/6.3 Manual Focus Telephoto T-Mount lens represents a relatively inexpensive way to get into super-telephoto imagery.

 The classic portrait lens has always been the 85mm lens.
-Prime lenses of this focal length, and the 105mm range, are staples of many portrait photographers.
+Prime lenses between this and the 105mm focal length are staples for many portrait photographers.

-Like the price-point differences between the aforementioned 50mm f/1.8 and f/1.4 lenses, the same economics apply to your choices of portrait lenses.
+Like the price-point differences between the aforementioned 50mm f/1.8 and f/1.4 lenses, the same economics apply to your choice of portrait lenses.
 Many manufacturers make 85mm lenses with f/1.8 and f/1.4 maximum apertures.
-You will likely find that the quality is almost indistinguishable, but, again, some prefer the slightly larger light-gathering capabilities of the f/1.4 lenses.
+You will likely find that the quality is almost indistinguishable, but, again, some prefer the slightly greater light-gathering capabilities of the f/1.4 lenses.